-- 18.1 Council may, at any time, establish Advisory Committees to advise Council on matters within their jurisdiction. - 18.2 Members of the Committees will be appointed by Council at the recommendation of the Clerk. - 18.3 Unless necessary, only one member of Council will be appointed to each board and/or Advisory Committee to act as a liaison to the committee.
-Members of Council are not eligible to act as Chair or Vice-Chair and are not voting members. - 18.4 Advisory Committees will be reviewed at the beginning of each term of Council. - 18.5 All Advisory Committees will follow the rules of Standing Committees unless otherwise stated in their terms of reference approved by Council. - 18.6 If a quorum for an Advisory Committee meeting is not present within fifteen (15) minutes of the time fixed for the commencement of the meeting, the Committee may proceed without a quorum, provided that at least three members are present.
-The Clerk is not required to be present and no motions will be passed or minutes prepared.
+- 18.1 Council may, at any time, establish advisory committees to advise Council on matters within their jurisdiction. - 18.2 Members of the committees will be appointed by Council at the recommendation of the Clerk. - 18.3 Unless necessary, only one member of Council will be appointed to each board and/or advisory committee to act as a liaison to the committee.
+Members of Council are not eligible to act as Chair or Vice-Chair and are not voting members. - 18.4 Advisory committees will be reviewed each term of Council.